 Those with knowledge of kickbacks, or bribes, by healthcare providers are in a unique position to protect vulnerable patients.
 Whistleblowers can call attention to decisions made in the financial interests of a provider, and not in the interests of the patient.
-The attorneys at Price Armstrong can help those seeking to report healthcare fraud – contact us if you are aware of any Stark Law or Anti-Kickback Statute violations.
+The attorneys at Price Armstrong can help those seeking to report Medicare fraud – contact us if you are aware of any Stark Law or Anti-Kickback Statute violations.

 THE STARK LAW

 The Stark Law, as it is known, prohibits a physician from referring a Medicare or Medicaid patient to an entity with whom the physician or their immediate family member has a financial relationship.
 This financial relationship can include not only an ownership interest, but also a compensation scheme or even an agreement to pay the physician amounts far exceeding market value for their services.
 This law applies only to physicians and only to certain designated health services including:

 - Therapy services and supplies (physical, occupational, speech, radiation)

 - Medical equipment and nutrients (parenteral and enteral)

 - Inpatient and outpatient hospital services and prescription drugs

 The law also prohibits the organization providing these services from seeking payment from Medicare or Medicaid for services given as a result of a prohibited referral.
 There are some exceptions to this general rule.

 For those services above, a doctor cannot refer a patient to receive the service at an organization in which he or his family has a financial stake, and thus stands to benefit from.
 The flip side of that is the organization is not allowed to seek Medicare or Medicaid reimbursement for services arising from that referral.